yetanalytics/lrs-admin-ui/README.md

 # LRS Admin UI

-CLJS Project for UI for some admin functions shared by multiple LRS implementations
+CLJS Project for UI for some admin functions shared by multiple Yet LRS implementations

 ## Overview

 Figwheel reagent+re-frame app that launches a UI with administrative LRS functions.
-Goal is being imported into an LRS client build to share majority of client application structure between implementations
+Goal is being imported into an LRS client build to share majority of client application structure between implementations.
+Currently supports SQL LRS Admin API.

 ## Development